Jeff Jarrett: Second return to AAA (2018, 2022)

+Independent circuit (2022)

 For much of 2022, Jarrett had made multiple appearances throughout various promotions.
 He then made a surprise appearance for Game Changer Wrestling at the promotion's Die 4 This event on January 1, hitting Effy with his trademark guitar shot, debuting a new persona in the process.
 He was dubbed "The Last Outlaw."
 Jarrett dressed in all black attire and debuted a new theme song.
 On January 15, he appeared at GCW Say You Will, attacking Effy's tag team partner Allie Katch with another guitar shot.
 Jarrett's attacks set up a match with Effy at the promotion's The Wrld on GCW pay-per-view, which Jarrett won.
 It was Jarrett's first match since 2019.

 Jarrett was named an ambassador on February 11, 2022, for the National Wrestling Alliance's Crockett Cup event, which took place on March 19 and 20, 2022.
 He was later announced as the special guest referee for the NWA Worlds Heavyweight Championship match between Matt Cardona and Nick Aldis.
+On July 31 at Ric Flair's Last Match, Jarrett teamed with Jay Lethal in a losing effort against Ric Flair and Andrade El Idolo in Flair's retirement match.